flavioluiz/flavioluiz.github.io/port-hamiltonian.md

 Systems that shows the previous energy flow are called passive systems.
 There are several control techniques appropriated to these systems.
-In addition, the fact that the port-Hamiltonian formulation naturally comes with an energy function (the Hamiltonian), makes it a very convenient formulation for control using energy-shaping techniques.
+In addition, the fact that the port-Hamiltonian formulation naturally comes with an energy function (the Hamiltonian), makes it a very convenient formulation for control using energy-shaping techniques as well show the system stability (by means of Lyapunov analysis).

 Control motivation - damping assignment
 -----------------------------------------

 As a very simple example of control law.
 Suppose that we want to increase the damping of some mechanical system that is given by the port-Hamiltonian equations presented before.
-A simple 'u = - K y' control law will lead to the following energy flow:
+A simple 'u = - k y', with positive 'k', control law will lead to the following energy flow:

 $$
 \begin{align}
-	\frac{d H}{d t}(x) & = - y^T K y \leq 0, if K \beq 0.
+	\frac{d H}{d t}(x) & = - k y^T y \leq 0.
 \end{align}
 $$

 Using this control law, we can guarantee that the system energy will be reduced.
-If the Hamiltonian has a lower bound, it guarantees that the system will converge to equilibrium.
+If the Hamiltonian has a lower bound, it guarantees that the system is stable (better than that: it is stable regardless of plant uncertainties!!).

-Example: coupled structure dynamics + fluid dynamics
+Coupled structure + fluid dynamics
 --------------------------------------------------------

 The port-Hamiltonian formulation can also be extended to infinite-dimensional systems (PDEs), as beam and fluid equations.
-Then, appropriated discretization methodologies can be used for obtaining a finite-dimensional representation that guarantees that the interconnection structure and passivity characteristics of the original system are conserved.
+Then, appropriated [discretization methodologies](https://www.researchgate.net/publication/222522902_Hamiltonian_discretization_of_boundary_control_systems) can be used for obtaining a finite-dimensional representation that guarantees that the interconnection structure and passivity characteristics of the original system are conserved.

 At ISAE, we have an experimental device that consists in an aluminum plate with a tip tank that can be partially filled with liquid.
 We've used the port-Hamiltonian formulation to model this system